MatteoCaldana/cpp-style-guide/README.md

 It is often difficult to choose among the many built-in C++ integer types.
 Keep in mind that implicit casting from one type to another is **expensive**.
 - When working with std containers use `size_t` for all the indexes
 - If a program needs an integer type of a different size, use an exact-width integer type from `<cstdint>`, such as `int16_t`.
-- Try not to mix signedness
+- Try as much as possible not to mix signedness

 ## Macros
-Avoid defining macros, especially in headers; prefer `inline` functions, `enums`, and `constexpr` variables.
+**Avoid as much as possible defining macros**, especially in headers; prefer `inline` functions, `enums`, and `constexpr` variables.

 ## Naming conventions

 ### Types
-- Classes, aliases of aggregate types and enums should use `CamelCase`.
+- Classes, aliases of aggregate types and enums should use `PascalCase`.
-- Aliases of basic types should use `snake_case` with a trailing `_t`.
+- Aliases of fundamental types should use `snake_case` with a trailing `_t`.
+- Functions and methods should use `camelCase` (TODO: evaluate this choice)
 - Everything else should use `snake_case`.

 Examples: